kofhagstrom/iban-validator/README.md

 > docker run -it -p 8080:80 iban-validator-app

-In both cases above, the API can then be accessed on port 8080
+In both cases above, the API can then be accessed on port 8080.
+API documentation can be viewed at localhost:8080/docs

 # Testing